Ground penetrating radar (GPR)

-GPR systems comprise a configuration/data acquisition unit, single or multi-frequency antenna, and either a cart or survey wheel fixed with an odometer or GPS.
+GPR systems comprise of a configuration/data acquisition unit, single or multi-frequency antenna (or array of antennas), and a wheeled cart or survey wheel fixed with an odometer or GPS.

-The system is used to transmit a continuous electromagnetic pulse or wave of energy into the ground and record reflections of that energy as it interacts with the objects and layers below surface.
-Reflections of the electromagnetic energy the system records at the surface are proportional to the conductive and dielectric properties of the layers and objects below.
+GPR is used to transmit a continuous electromagnetic pulse or wave of energy into the ground and record reflections of that energy following its interaction with the objects and layers below the surface.
+Reflections of the radar pulse are recorded on return to the surface by the GPR system, and the strength of these reflections is proportional to the conductive and dielectric properties of the layers and objects present below the surface.